ktw1016/teslaprep/model_3_highland_checklist.md

 ## SECTION E - Charging ability ##
 - [ ] Check the charge port door for proper operation and alignment (manual tap, through screen/app, and button on charger)
 - [ ] Check charge port indicator light
-- [ ] Ensure the vehicle will accept a

- charge at the Supercharger at the delivery center if available
+- [ ] Ensure the vehicle will accept a charge at the Supercharger at the delivery center if available
 - [ ] Check for J1772 adapter

 ## SECTION F - Inspect pairing connectivity ##
 - [ ] Test both key cards to ensure they work with your vehicle.
 Keep one key card on your person in case the phone app does not operate properly
 - [ ] Pair your smartphone to your vehicle over Bluetooth

-## SECTION G - Optional equipment ##
-- [ ] Check for front license plate bracket (if applicable in your region)
-- [ ] Check for the towing eye under the frunk mat
-- [ ] Maryland state deliveries should include Tesla's official inflation kit (usually stowed in trunk)
-- [ ] Verify that any additional floor mats are included (if ordered)